MultiSafepay/docs/content/integration/testing/test-payment-details.md

 **Test a PayPal order**

-1. [Create an order](https://api-docs.multisafepay.com/reference/createorder) > Wallet order (direct only).
-See also Examples > PayPal direct.
+1. [Create an order](https://api-docs.multisafepay.com/reference/createorder) > Wallet order (Example: PayPal direct).
 2. On the **Test platform** page, from the **Test scenario** list, select **Completed**.
 3. Click **Test**.
 The payment is processed in your MultiSafepay test account as **Successful**, with order status **Completed**, and transaction status **Initialized**.